Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Accelerator Design

 \subsection{Compute Flow}

-Figure~\ref{fig:compute-flow} illustrates the end-to-end execution flow of \textbf{NysX}, tying together the specialized compute engines described earlier.
+Figure~\ref{fig:compute-flow} illustrates the end-to-end execution flow of \textbf{HyperX}, tying together the specialized compute engines described earlier.
 The process begins with an input graph, represented by adjacency matrix $\mathbf{A}_x$ and feature matrix $\mathbf{F}_x$.
 Inference proceeds hop-by-hop, with each hop producing a histogram vector that contributes to the global kernel similarity vector.
-At hop $h$, the \emph{Locality Sensitive Hashing Unit (LSHU)} computes code vectors.
+At hop $h$, the \emph{LSHU} computes code vectors.
 First, a dense MV unit projects features as $\mathbf{c} \gets \mathbf{F}_x \mathbf{u}^{(h)}$.
 This is followed by sparse propagation $\mathbf{c} \gets \mathbf{A}_x \mathbf{c}$, performed iteratively.
-Exploiting CSR format and static load balancing, each PE processes rows of $\mathbf{A}_x$ with comparable nonzero counts, reducing idle time and ensuring balanced throughput.
+Exploiting CSR format and static load balancing, each PE processes rows of $\mathbf{A}_x$ with comparable nonzero counts.
 Floor operation then produces integer codes, which are enqueued for dictionary lookup.

-Codes are passed to the \emph{Minimal Perfect Hashing Engine (MPHE)}, which maps each code to a histogram index via pipelined, $O(1)$ lookups.
+Codes are passed to the \emph{MPHE}, which maps each code to a histogram index via pipelined, $O(1)$ lookups.
 Level tables, rank vectors, and codebook stores are banked in BRAM, enabling concurrent access across PEs.
-Verified histogram indices are forwarded to the \emph{Histogram Update Engine (HUE)}, where PEs increment local histograms in parallel before merging into the hop-global histogram buffer.
-Once a hop histogram is complete, the \emph{Kernel Similarity Engine (KSE)} multiplies it with pre-stored landmark histograms.
+Verified histogram indices are forwarded to the \emph{HUE}, where PEs increment local histograms in parallel before merging into the hop-global histogram buffer.
+Once a hop histogram is complete, the \emph{KSE} multiplies it with pre-stored landmark histograms.
 Implemented as a SpMV, this step accumulates partial results into the global kernel similarity vector $\mathbf{C}$.
-After all hops finish, the \emph{Nyström Encoding Engine (NEE)} consumes $\mathbf{C}$ from the kernel buffer.
+After all hops finish, the \emph{NEE} consumes $\mathbf{C}$ from the kernel buffer.
 The projection matrix $\mathbf{P}_{\text{nys}}$ is streamed from DDR through a FIFO into the MAC array, where they are multiplied with the corresponding elements of $\mathbf{C}$ to generate the output hypervector.
 The $\mathrm{sign}()$ function is fused directly into the MAC array, producing a bipolarized HV on the fly.
-Finally, the \emph{Similarity \& Classification Engine (SCE)} computes class scores by multiplying the encoded hypervector with class prototypes, followed by an argmax to select the predicted label.
+Finally, the \emph{SCE} computes class scores by multiplying the encoded hypervector with class prototypes, followed by an argmax to select the label.